Creativity and daring in engineering research

 At Michigan Engineering, we leverage the University of Michigan’s full ecosystem of world-class schools and colleges to tackle humanity’s toughest problems.

-The University of Michigan is the nation’s top public research institution.
-As a key contributor to its vast research portfolio, we seek to catalyze and incentivize faculty to pursue high-risk, high-impact ideas to solve problems on a global scale.
+As a key contributor to U-M’s vast research portfolio, we seek to catalyze and incentivize faculty to pursue high-risk, high-impact ideas to solve problems on a global scale.
 Our researchers draw upon critical insights, expertise and wisdom from across a wide range of disciplines.

 Solutions must meet the needs of the people they are intended to serve.
 To this end, our equity-centered values guide bold research in the pursuit of transformational ideas that elevate all people.
 The results have broadened and defined our areas of scientific and technological leadership.